Views Media

 Pros:

-• Well-balanced U-shaped sound - Controlled sub-bass emphasis with clear midrange and smooth treble
+• Well-balanced U-shaped sound — controlled sub-bass, clear midrange, smooth treble

-• Lightweight PC+ABS composite shell - Comfortable for extended wear sessions
+• Lightweight shell is comfortable for long sessions

 Cons:

-• Plastic construction - While lightweight, doesn't feel as premium as metal alternatives
+• Plastic shell doesn't feel as solid as metal alternatives

 2. Moondrop CHU II - Best for Bass and Gaming